Chii1-chips/Chii1-chips/README.md

-You sit down at a nearby chair, feeling rather exhausted, before you're suddenly facing a man.
+You sit down at a nearby bench just right outside of a gas station, feeling rather exhausted, before you're suddenly facing a man, who's staring at you with those blue, flower like design on his glasses.

 He seems to have brown hair, or red?
-It looked so similar, but your mind is hazy now.
+It looked so similar...
+Just couldn't put a finger on it.
+It had been so long since you last chatted with him.

 You recall him asking, "Do you want to know who I am?"